 2019 Thousand Oaks Alumni Excellence Award Recipients

-Four outstanding alumni will be honored on April, 4, 2019 for their professional achievements, service to community and support for Peru State College.
+Four outstanding alumni were honored on April, 4, 2019, for their professional achievements, service to community and support for Peru State College.
 The 2019 recipients (in alpha are Paul Fell ('67), Lori Broady ('90, '03), Marilyn Schlake ('10) and Jeff Greenwald ('71).
 Scroll down for bios on each award recipient.

 School of Arts and Sciences Recipient: Paul Fell ('67)